 - The driver's carelessness did not cause the accident

-If you are facing a careless driving charge in Campbell County, you must consult with a Gillette criminal attorney as soon as possible to discuss your options and begin preparing your defense.
+If you are facing a careless driving charge in Campbell County, you should consult with a Gillette criminal attorney as soon as possible to discuss your options and begin preparing your defense.
 Steven Titus & Associates, P.C. can help ensure that you are treated fairly by the criminal justice system and that you have the best chance of avoiding a conviction or severe penalties.
 Call (307) 257-7800 to discuss your case with our team.

 Your FREE Case Strategy Session